 To highlight the difference that purpose-built processors can provide, Fortinet developed the Security Compute Rating benchmark that compares the performance of ASIC-based Next-Generation Firewall appliances to NGFW and SD-WAN solutions that utilize generic processors and network acceleration components for their networking and security functions.
 Custom processors explicitly designed to accelerate security and network functions such as inspecting encrypted traffic inspection demonstrate performance increases of between 15X and 40X.

-Learn more about how The FortiGate Next Generation Firewall delivers the industry’s highest SSL inspection to protect against attacks that hide in encrypted traffic.
+Learn more about how the FortiGate Next-Generation Firewall delivers industry-leading SSL traffic inspection to protect against attacks that hide in encrypted traffic.